nazar-khimin/data-test-tasks/README.md

 spark-submit projects/data_quality_validation/main.py
 ```

-## 📢 Contributing
-Contributions are welcome!
-Feel free to submit issues or PRs. 🙌

-## 📜 License
-MIT License.
-See `LICENSE` for details.

 ---

 This should give you a good foundation for your **pyspark-data-quality** repo!
 Let me know if you need further modifications or have any questions. 😊